Pokemon Champions releases this April ...

 The split in the community

 Not everyone is upset.
 A segment of the player base has argued that a smaller item pool and tighter roster actually benefits newcomers to competitive play.
-A Reddit post in the Pokemon Champions subreddit made the case that lesser-used items might finally see real viability, and another argued the current state makes for a cleaner entry point into competitive battling compared to the full complexity of games like Pokemon Scarlet and Violet.
+Reddit posts in the Pokemon Champions subreddit have made the case that lesser-used items might finally see real viability, and that the current state makes for a cleaner entry point into competitive battling compared to the full complexity of games like Pokemon Scarlet and Violet.

 That's a fair point for casual players.
 Competitive veterans who transferred over from Scarlet and Violet's deep item and team-building systems are finding the current selection thin, though.